ZVR999/Cybersecurity/README.md

 END RESULT

-Prove competency of being able to:
+Proven competency of being able to:

     A. Perform regular penetration tests with reports.